Federico-Wagner/university-project/README.md

 # University Project
 This is a hardcoded app that manages a customers data base implemented by an .dat file.
-It is a pretty fun project and old school fashioned.
+It is a pretty fun and old school fashioned project.